Khiva: Sights

 Khiva is split into two parts.
 The outer town, called Dichan Kala, was formerly protected by a wall with 11 gates.
 The inner town, or Itchan Kala, is encircled by brick walls, whose foundations are believed to have been laid in the 10th century.
 Present-day crenellated walls date back to the late 17th century and attain the height of 10 meters.

 Kalta Minor, the large blue tower in the central city square, was supposed to be a minaret.
 It was built in 1851 by Mohammed Amin Khan, but the Khan died and the succeeding Khan did not complete it.

-The old town retains more than 50 historic monuments and 250 old houses, mostly dating from the 18th or the 19th centuries.
+The old town retains more than 50 historic monuments and 250 old houses, mostly dating from the 18th or 19th centuries.
 Djuma Mosque, for instance, was established in the 10th century and rebuilt in 1788–89, although its celebrated hypostyle hall still retains 112 columns taken from ancient structures.

-Khiva was a home to a number of madrassahs (educational establishments), one of which, Sherghazi Khan madrassah, still stands today.
-It was built in the 18th century by slaves and is one of the oldest buildings in Ichan-Kala, that is the center of present-day Khiva.
+Khiva was home to a number of madrassahs (educational establishments), one of which, Sherghazi Khan madrassah, still stands today.
+It was built in the 18th century by slaves and is one of the oldest buildings in Ichan-Kala, which is the center of present-day Khiva.
 Among the renowned students of the madrassah were the Uzbek poet Raunaq, the Qaraqalpaq poet Kasybayuly, the Turkmen poet and sufi Magtymguly.

+Industry and production

+In the town, activities such as the "KhivaCarpet" joint-stock company, cotton cleaning, ginning factories, carpet weaving, the "Khiva Gilami" joint-stock company, and other carpet weaving enterprises, as well as a bread factory, a farmer's market, cultural, trade, and service establishments are operational.
+There are branches of Urgench University specializing in agro-management, the Uzbek Academy of Sciences Khorezm Mamun Academy, the Qoraqum Scientific Research Station, pedagogical, medical, and tourism colleges, vocational lyceums, a gymnasium, 15 general education schools, a house of culture, 2 special boarding schools, a regional puppet theater, an art school, 2 libraries and their branches, and cultural and recreational gardens.